jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 ## Finished!
 Hopefully, this was somewhat helpful.
 I am very new to the community.
 This is one of the ways I am trying to give back.
 Please leave comments or suggestions so that I can modify this to be better.
 I know how stressful it is getting this set up.

+## Add Jin's comments
+I would like to share my successful set-up history adding to the contributor's instruction.